sara-nl/picasclient/README.md

 Examples
 ========
-The examples directory contains examples to use the picasclient.
-There are examples for running locally, [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) (SLURM cluster) and the [Grid](https://doc.grid.surfsara.nl/en/latest/), and in principle the jobs can be sent to any machine that can run this client.
+The `examples` directory contains two examples how to use the PiCaS client: a short example and a long example.
+These also include scripts for running locally, on [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) (SLURM cluster) and the [Grid](https://doc.grid.surfsara.nl/en/latest/).
+The examples will show how PiCaS provides a single interface that can store tokens (on the CouchDB instance) with work to be done.
+Then jobs can be sent to any machine where the PiCaS client can be deployed.

 Prerequisites
 -------------
 <details closed>
 <summary>Get a PiCaS account</summary>
 <br>
 To run the examples, you need a PiCaS account and access to a database (DB) on the PiCaS CouchDB instance.
 If you are following a workshop organized by SURF, this has already been arranged for you.
-If you are have a Grid or Spider project at SURF, you can request access through the <a href="https://servicedesk.surf.nl">Service Desk</a>
+If you have a Grid or Spider project at SURF, you can request access through the <a href="https://servicedesk.surf.nl">Service Desk</a>
 </details>

 <details closed>
 <summary>Connect to the PiCaS server</summary>
 <br>
-To connect to the PiCaS server, fill `examples/picasconfig.py` with the information needed to log in to your PiCaS account and the database you want use for storing the work tokens.
+To connect to the PiCaS server, fill `examples/picasconfig.py` with the information needed to log in to your PiCaS account and the database you want to use for storing the work tokens.
 Specifically, the information needed are:

 ```
 PICAS_HOST_URL="https://picas.surfsara.nl:6984"